ARgorithm/toolkit/docs/docs/tutorials/config.md

 ## Input parameters

 The `parameters` property is what defines the input to your argorithm.
-The properties defined inside `parameters` as passed in keyword arguments to your function.
+The properties defined inside `parameters` are passed in keyword arguments to your function.
 Inside the `parameters`, we define the type and input constraints and in `example`, we give a default value that can be used as input on that keyword.

-The CLI reads your code and shows you what iinput keywords your code looks for so that you can define its properties. you can add more parameters if you want but you will have to update your function to read that keyword argument.
+The CLI reads your code and shows you what input keywords your code looks for so that you can define its properties.
+You can add more parameters if required but you will have to update your function to read that keyword argument.

 !!!info
 	Our current sample.py does not have any function code utilising keyword arguments.
 If your code does utilise some keyword arguments than you'll be asked to describe those particular input keywords.